Submissions

 The Online Journal of Rural Nursing and Health Care requires authors to assure patients’ and subjects’ privacy, if applicable, related to their research and manuscript.
 The Online Journal of Rural Nursing and Health Care endorses and subscribes to the definition of Human and Animal Rights by the International Committee of Medical Journal Editors (2006), “Uniform Requirements for Manuscripts Submitted to Biomedical Journals.”

-Each manuscript requires a structured abstract limited to 300 words.
-Research and literature review manuscripts should be about 20 pages double-spaced, not including title page, abstract, tables or references.
+Research and literature review manuscripts should be approximately 20 pages in length, double-spaced, excluding the title page, abstract, tables, and references.
 Manuscripts that are not research or literature reviews should be limited to 12 pages double-spaced.
-We seldom accept qualitative studies with fewer than 10 participants, quantitative studies with fewer than 25 subjects, or literature reviews with fewer than 10 articles).
-You will need a structured abstract that includes a Purpose, Sample, Method, Findings, and Conclusions for research papers.
-Other types of papers follow the same structure form although the headings may vary.
+We seldom accept qualitative studies with fewer than 10 participants, quantitative studies with fewer than 25 subjects, or literature reviews with fewer than 10 articles.
+Abstracts should be structured and limited to 300 words.
+The abstract and keywords are entered into the system platform separately from the main manuscript.

-The Online Journal of Rural Nursing and Health Care uses the American Psychological Association (APA) 7th ed. style.
-Manuscripts not in APA7th ed. style will not be accepted for review.
+The Online Journal of Rural Nursing and Health Care adheres to the American Psychological Association (APA) 7th edition style.
+Manuscripts not in APA 7th ed. style will not be accepted for review.
 An example of references in APA style would be as follows.
+Where available, doi for references should be provided.

 References